notification12/aptech/README.md

 # food website
-this is my first project in aptech
+this is my first project in aptech food